-- Record all details about the UUC.
+- Record all the details about the UUC.
 Use a Measurement Data Sheet to record your data.

 - Open both ports and exposed to ambient.
-The needle should be in the zero position because no pressure is applied on both ports.
+The needle should be in the zero position because no pressure is applied to both ports.

 - Connect the pneumatic hose on the positive or high side.